unyt-org/uix/docs/manual/01 Getting Started.md

 While you can use any editor or integrated development environment (IDE) for UIX development, we recommend using one with support for `Deno` and `TypeScript`.
 This will provide useful features like syntax highlighting, code completion, and linting, which can improve productivity and help avoid common errors.

 We recommend using <a target="_blank" href="https://code.visualstudio.com/download">Visual Studio Code</a> for UIX development.
+Make sure to load the [Deno extension](vscode:extension/denoland.vscode-deno) and [initialize the Deno Workbench configuration](https://docs.deno.com/runtime/reference/vscode/#enabling-deno-in-a-vs-code-workspace) for your UIX project to enable syntax highlighting and import resolution.

-For syntax highlighting and language support *(DATEX, Typescript, Deno)*, the <a target="_blank" href="https://marketplace.visualstudio.com/items?itemName=unytorg.datex-workbench">DATEX Workbench extension</a> for Visual Studio can be used.
+For advanced syntax highlighting and language support *(for DATEX and JSX)*, the <a target="_blank" href="https://marketplace.visualstudio.com/items?itemName=unytorg.datex-workbench">DATEX Workbench extension</a> for Visual Studio can be used.
 Find more information [here](./20%20DATEX%20Workbench.md).

-Make sure to load the [Deno extension](vscode:extension/denoland.vscode-deno) and [initialize the Deno Workbench configuration](https://docs.deno.com/runtime/reference/vscode/#enabling-deno-in-a-vs-code-workspace) for your UIX project to enable syntax highlighting and import resolution.

 ## Create a new UIX project